-Before you make the decision to repair or rebuild your website, doesn’t it make sense to know where your website currently stands with regard to web accessibility?
-A web accessibility test and/or a comprehensive website audit can act like a roadmap for bringing your site in to compliance and opening the doors to all users.
+With regard to web accessibility standards, before you make the decision to repair or rebuild your website, doesn’t it make sense to know where your website currently stands ?

 Repairing: My website is pretty accessible, but I don’t know how to fix the issues to meet web accessibility standards.

 If the repairs you need are content-related, you may be able to fix issues through your Content Management System (CMS).
 Things like “alternative text” (alt text) for images or proper heading structure can often be repaired in your CMS.

 Other times the accessibility problems are at a code level.
 That’s where an accessible web developer can help.
 Like an accountant discovering where your tax calculations went astray, they’d look at the accessibility report as well as the code to identify patterns or problem areas to fix.